 Pay the driver directly.
 At the time of writing, it costs 350 CLP for the journey.

-The bus journey will take 30 to 40 minutes, depending on how many stops you make.
+The bus journey will take 30 to 40 minutes, depending on how many stops the bus makes.
 The bus makes some weird turns that make you feel like you definitely aren’t on the right bus (especially if you’re tracking the bus on your phone’s map), but you will get there in the end.

 When the bus stops and starts reversing to turn around, you’ve hit the last stop.
 Get off here.
 From this bus stop, you have a one kilometer, uphill hike to the entrance of La Campana National Park.